bloominstituteoftechnology/ios-sprint-challenge-pokedex-objc/README.md

 ## Requirements

-The goal of this sprint challenge is to create an app that fetches a song's lyrics.
+The goal of this sprint challenge is to create a viewer for the Pokedex Pokemon API.

 The requirements for this project are as follows: